 Chilli is known to have a range of health benefits, from reducing infections to improving digestive performance.
 But here’s one you probably didn’t know: it appears a pinch of capsaicin – the chemical compound that gives chillies their spice – may also improve perovskite solar cells.

 Perovskites are a class of human-made compounds with the same type of crystal structure as the mineral calcium titanium oxide, the first perovskite crystal known.
 They make highly efficient solar cells that could potentially replace traditional silicon solar panels.

-A team of scientists from China and Sweden found that by sprinkling capsaicin into ultra-thin perovskite solar cells they could improve the cells’ efficiency at storing solar energy.
+A team of scientists from China and Sweden found that by sprinkling some spice, capsaicin, into ultra-thin perovskite solar cells they could improve the cells’ efficiency at storing solar energy.

 “Considering the electric, chemical, optical and stable properties of capsaicin, we preliminarily found that it would be a promising candidate,” says Qinye Bao, senior author of the study from East China Normal University.

 While solar cells made with lead-based materials show promise in solar cell technologies, they are plagued by an “undesirable” electron level process called nonradiative recombination, which reduces efficiency and exacerbates heat losses.

 “In the future, green and sustainable forest-based biomaterial additive technology will be a clear trend in non-toxic, lead-free perovskite materials,” Bao explains.